yinghaow525/MSBA-Projects/Capstone Project/README.md

 4. Develop models with increasing complexity - i.e. don't start with neural nets etc
 5. Define your success criteria - i.e. when do you know you have a tradable signal - positive (buy)/negative (sell), both are signals

 Data fields:
-ReportDate: Weekly data aggregated and released every Wednesday
+`ReportDate`: Weekly data aggregated and released every Wednesday
-AssetClass: Industry/Sector/Asset Class
+`AssetClass`: Industry/Sector/Asset Class
-Flow: Amount of positive (inflow) or negative (outflow) in Millions of USD
+`Flow`: Amount of positive (inflow) or negative (outflow) in Millions of USD
-FlowPct: Flows as percent of assets at beginning of the week
+`FlowPct`: Flows as percent of assets at beginning of the week
-AssetsEnd: Assets at end of the week in Millions of USD
+`AssetsEnd`: Assets at end of the week in Millions of USD
-PortfolioChangePct: Percent change in overall portfolio during the week
+`PortfolioChangePct`: Percent change in overall portfolio during the week